danielkunin/neural-mechanics/README.md

 - Add flag to save +/- k from each checkpoint
 - Get the argparser from utils/flags.py in the visualization scripts
 - Move all bash scripts into a script folder and find ways to execute from here?
+- Make jupyter notebook calling main make more sense (args should be updated not reassigned) (redo the sys.append "..")

 ## Getting Started